 The next day (which happened to be my birthday), we got up and waited around so we’d be ready to jump in the car for the hour and a half drive to closing.
 Nope, not that day.
 But we got a time scheduled for Friday.
 Okay.
 Later than we thought, but what can ya do?

 Except on Friday, the bank still didn’t have the appropriate paperwork.
 So now our closing is scheduled for Wednesday.
 I’m cautiously hopeful it will actually happen.
-At this point, I just hope we close before our rent is up at the end of August.
+At this point, I just hope we close before our lease is up at the end of August.

-And if that were the only thing about this past week that went awry, it would have been annoying but not insane.
+And if that were the only thing about this past week that went awry, it would have been annoying but not ridiculous.
 But oh no, ladies and gents, it keeps going.
 (Because clearly my life will never be ordinary.)

 After packing a few boxes on Saturday evening, my husband and I headed out on what we thought would be an ordinary trip to Lowe’s for more packing tape.
 We got the tape, stopped at Krispy Kreme (his idea, not mine – when that “Hot and Now” sign goes on, his brain no longer functions normally), and continued on our way home.